-See Securing Child Restraints (With the Seat Child restraints built after March 2014 are Not all vehicle seating positions have lower Belt in the Rear Seat) 🗘 73 or labeled with the maximum child weight, anchors.
-In this case, the seat belt must be with which the LATCH system can be used Securing Child Restraints (With the Seat Belt used (with top tether where available) to in the Front Seat) \Rightarrow 74. for installing the child restraint. secure the child restraint.
-See Securing Child Restraints (With the Seat Belt in the Rear The following explains how to attach a child Seat) ⇒ 73 or restraint with these attachments in the vehicle.
+Not all vehicle seating positions have lower anchors.
+In this case, the seat belt must be used (with top tether where available) to secure the child restraint.
+See Securing Child Restraints (With the Seat Belt in the Rear Seat) \Rightarrow 78 or

-Securing Child Restraints (With the Seat Belt in the Front Seat) \Rightarrow 74.
+Securing Child Restraints (With the Seat Belt in the Front Seat) \Rightarrow 79.